 One on One Physical Therapy is excited to launch a comprehensive ACL Injury Prevention and

 Performance Enhancement Program.
-We know you have many choices for preseason training, which is why we wanted to outline a few of the great reasons to join us this summer.
+We know you have many choices for preseason training, which is why we wanted to outline a few of the great reasons to join us now.

 What Makes Our Program Different?